 Continuing into the summer of 2017, I worked as the CID Open Data Fellow with the City of Ferndale to create an open data portal and broaden the work started by the Police Department.
 I convened a Records Management Task Force to catalog the city’s records in each department and prepare them for digitization and release.
 I supported the release of the new city website, and coordinated its release with the new open data portal.
 And I worked with various stakeholders to release and analyze datasets of interest to the public, including city zoning, new development, fleet vehicle efficiency, and more now available on the portal.

 Sustainability was a key priority for the initiative, and I worked to create open data processes and documentation, awareness and training, and began the process of proposing a City Council Open Data Policy Directive.
-Currently, I’m working with the Police Department and the University of Michigan to conduct a Veil of Darkness study on their 2016 traffic stops.

 Medium: ArcGIS Open Data Portal